Inspired for an Adventure? Check out Beef Stroganoff - Pouch and Beef Stew - Pouch

 A sleeping pad isn’t just about buffering you from hard and uneven terrain: It also provides critical insulation against heat loss to the ground (or the snowpack).
 A sleeping bag or bedroll laid straight on the tent bottom—let alone the ground—can make for a chilly night indeed.

 Essentially, the modern sleeping pad (or air mattress) substitutes for the heaped-up conifer boughs, leaf litter, and other natural bedding that wilderness travelers utilized for comfort and insulation for many years.
-(Obviously gathering, say, hemlock boughs or dead leaves to floor a survival shelter is acceptable in a legitimate emergency wilderness situation, but otherwise, the use of such natural materials doesn’t square with the Leave No Trace ethics all outdoor users should ascribe to.)
+In a true emergency wilderness situation, gathering vegetation for bedding is a practical survival measure - but under normal circumstances, it's best to avoid altering the landscape.

 Long story short, a sleeping pad will help ensure that you (a) aren’t shivering your way through a cold, sleepless night and (b) waking up with aches and cricks from head to toe.